ApiTheory/httpsql/README.md

 ## Rationale

 Over the years, developers have created many ways of manipulating and extracting data from databases via http.
-HttpSql attempts to leverage the most ubiquotous language in computerdom - sql - to make it as easy as possible to execute data requests.
+HttpSql attempts to leverage the most ubiquotous language in computerdom - sql - to make it as easy as possible to execute data requests while also adding exception handling and the ability to execute business logic and data transformations within the transactional request.

 The HttpSql project is a POC to expriment and understand the pros and cons of this approach.